-As of June 26, 2015, we have 34 issued U.S. patents, 29 of which pertain to treating gastrointestinal disorders and we believe provide us with broad intellectual property protection covering electrically-induced vagal blocking and methods for treating obesity.
+As of October 30, 2015, we have 37 issued U.S. patents, 32 of which pertain to treating gastrointestinal disorders and we believe provide us with broad intellectual property protection covering electrically-induced vagal blocking and methods for treating obesity.
 Assuming timely payment of maintenance fees as they become due, most of these patents will expire in 2023.
-We have six granted European patents and fourteen granted Australian patents.
-We also have ten U.S. patent applications and one provisional application, one pending PCT application, and 33 national stage patent applications, including applications in Australia, China, India, Europe and Japan, three granted patents in China and two granted patents in Japan.
+We have six granted European patents and fifteen granted Australian patents.
+We also have nine U.S. patent applications and one provisional application, and 30 national stage patent applications, including applications in Australia, China, India, Europe and Japan, five granted patents in China and two granted patents in Japan.
 These applications primarily pertain to our vagal blocking technology and its application to obesity as well as other gastrointestinal disorders.
 In addition to our patents and applications, we have a license agreement with the Mayo Foundation for Medical Education and Research for three issued U.S. patents, which are unrelated to our VBLOC therapy.

 We also register the trademarks and trade names through which we conduct our business.
-To date, in the United States we have registered trademarks for VBLOC®, ENTEROMEDICS® and MAESTRO®, each registered with the United States Patent and Trademark Office, and trademark applications for VBLOC POWER TO CHOOSE and VBLOC POWER TO CHOOSE AND DESIGN.
+To date, in the United States we have registered trademarks for VBLOC[®], ENTEROMEDICS[®] and MAESTRO[®], each registered with the United States Patent and Trademark Office, and trademark applications for VBLOC POWER TO CHOOSE and VBLOC POWER TO CHOOSE AND DESIGN.
 In addition, some or all of the marks VBLOC, ENTEROMEDICS, MAESTRO, MAESTRO SYSTEM ORCHESTRATING OBESITY SOLUTIONS, VBLOC POWER TO CHOOSE and VBLOC POWER TO CHOOSE AND DESIGN are the subject of either a trademark registration or application for registration in Australia, Brazil, China, the European Community, India, Kuwait, Mexico, Saudi Arabia, Switzerland and the United Arab Emirates.